angularya/Retina/README.md

 # Retina

-Retina is a Application that aims to count an object in a certain time.
+Retina is a Application that aims to count an object in a real time.

 ## Presentation